These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect all symptoms to CN IX distribution

-Why: The examiner must document symptoms within the glossopharyngeal nerve territory.
+The examiner must document symptoms within the glossopharyngeal nerve territory.
 Symptoms reported without location context may be attributed to other causes and not recorded under the CN IX DBQ fields.

-Do this instead: Explicitly locate every symptom: 'Pain in the left side of my throat, behind the tonsil, and radiating into my left ear' rather than 'throat pain.'
+Instead: Explicitly locate every symptom: 'Pain in the left side of my throat, behind the tonsil, and radiating into my left ear' rather than 'throat pain.'
 Know that CN IX innervates: posterior tongue, tonsil, pharynx, middle ear (Jacobson's nerve), and parotid gland.

 Impact: Can prevent any rating or result in underrating